Highlights. American thrift shoppers save an average of $1,452 per year.

 Types of Thrift Shopping

-- Resale describes any business that sells gently used consumer goods, but specifically, a retailer that purchases their merchandise outright from individual owners.
+- Resale describes any business that sells gently used consumer goods, but specifically, a retailer that purchases its merchandise outright from individual owners.

 - Consignment describes a retailer that accepts merchandise on a consignment basis, paying the owner a percentage when and if the items are sold.